 As a rule, I schedule first sessions to be 90 minutes and subsequent sessions 60 minutes, but those times can be adjusted as needed.

-For the first 30 minutes or so of the first session, we go over the paperwork that is required by Washington State, answering any questions you may have along the way and getting your signature on my copy, stating that we have gone over the paperwork together.
-Washington requires that we do this so that you know who I am, what I can do and what the rules area about hypnosis, hypnotherapy, and therapy are in this state.
-If you want, you can get a head start on learning that by reading the "disclosure" form in my forms library.
+For the first 30 minutes or so of the first session, we go over the paperwork that is required by Washington State, answering any questions you may have had while reading and signing that in the Client Portal.
+Washington requires that paperwork so that you know who I am, what I can do and what the rules area about hypnosis, hypnotherapy, and therapy are in this state.
+Since that paperwork is completed online, in advance of your session, we concentrate on just the questions you may have.

 The next 30 minutes, we will talk about the Kappasinian "Theory of Mind" and how it relates to you.
 We will talk a bit about the history of hypnosis and hypnotherapy and we will discuss what you can expect to experience.
 I will also likely ask you to answer some questions that will help me determine how your mind reacts to different types of suggestions so that I fine tune my approach to work the best for you.
 Finally, I may ask you to visualize a few different scenes to further adjust my approach.